The Ministry Center

 English Second Language (ESL) Ministry

-Our newest local mission opportunity is with international members of our community.
+Our newest local mission opportunity is with refugees and international members of our community.
 Our Pastor and church family has a heart for these wonderful individuals in our community who need to learn more about our city and our language.